Science: Key stage 1

 Plants: Plant growth

-Carrying out comparative tests, pupils discover the conditions required for seed germination.
-They use rulers to measure stem height and record data in a results table.
-Through practical investigation, pupils learn that plants need water, light and a suitable temperature to grow and stay healthy.
+Carrying out comparative tests, the children investigate the conditions for seed germination, measure stem height with rulers, record data in tables and learn through practical activities that plants need water, light and suitable temperatures to grow and stay healthy.

 Making connections: Plant-based materials

-Children identify ways to reduce, reuse and recycle and draw on their knowledge of properties to invent unusual and creative uses for old objects.
-They discover some natural materials are derived from plants and look at the processes involved in making paper.
-Using their observational skills, they conduct simple tests to choose the most suitable material for making homemade plant pots, venturing outdoors to find natural materials to decorate them.
+Identifying ways to reduce, reuse and recycle, the children use their knowledge of material properties to invent creative uses for old objects, discover that some natural materials come from plants, explore paper-making processes, conduct tests to select suitable materials for homemade plant pots and venture outdoors to gather natural materials for decoration.

 For copyright reasons, you may not screenshot this page.